kgen-protocol/platform-protocol-api-docs/docs/tech-integration/api-touchpoints.md

 # API Touchpoints

-The following is a list of API touchpoints that the game developer will need to use to integrate with the lndiGG Tournament Protocol:
+The following is a list of API touchpoints that the game developer will need to use to integrate with the lndiGG Esports Protocol:

 for detailed OpenApi Specs, [click here >>](/openapi.yaml)